abhilashpujari/php-restservice/README.md

      ->post('/posts');
 ```

-8 Request in which we request the response data which includes status code, headers, body etc,
+8 Request in which we need the response data which includes status code, headers, body etc,
 which can be done by setting request method 4th parameter to false

 ```php